Rule 5101:4-3-06 | Food assistance: victims of trafficking.

-(5) Note the "entry date" for refugee benefits purposes in the case record of the statewide automated eligibility system.
-Once the certification letter or letter for children is received and the validity of the document is verified by calling the trafficking verification telephone number, the county agency shall note the individual's "entry date" for refugee benefit purposes.
-The entry date is the date of certification.
-The certification date appears in the body of the certification letter for adults or eligibility letter for children.
+(5) Note the "entry date" for refugee benefits purposes in the case record of the statewide automated eligibility system once the notarized letter of certification for adults or letter of eligibility for children is received and the validity of the document is verified.
+The entry date is the date of certification and appears in the body of the notarized letter of certification for adults or letter of eligibility for children.

-(E) How is an individual handled who does not have a certification letter or a letter for a child from the office of refugee resettlement?
+(E) How is an individual handled who does not have a notarized letter of certification for an adult or a letter of eligibility for a child from ORR?

-When a county agency encounters an individual or a child that is believed to meet the definition of a victim of a severe form of trafficking, but the individual has no certification letter or letter in the case of a child, the county agency shall contact the office of refugee resettlement at (866) 401-5510 for assistance.
+When a county agency encounters an individual or a child that is believed to meet the definition of a victim of a severe form of trafficking, but the individual has no notarized letter of certification or letter of eligibility in the case of a child, the county agency shall contact ORR for assistance.